Japanese Television since 1953

-The course could complement the courses available for the MA Japanese Studies because it incorporates a perspective on Japanese society via one of the most important areas in the Japanese media.
+The module could complement the modules available for the MA Japanese Studies because it incorporates a perspective on Japanese society via one of the most important areas in the Japanese media.
 As television does occupy an important role in Japanese families, this aspect of Japanese society will now also be available for study.

-Since the department of Film and Media Studies does not offer courses on Japanese television, this course could also complement the offerings in that department.
-Together with the courses in the MA course Global Cinema and the Transcultural, the students would acquire a deep knowledge of visual media.
+Since the department of Film and Media Studies does not offer modules on Japanese television, this module could also complement the offerings in that department.
+Together with the modules in the MA module Global Cinema and the Transcultural, the students would acquire a deep knowledge of visual media.

 - Fiske, John (1987): Television Culture.
 London: Methuen.